Katrina is a Greek-Australian artist based in London.

-Katrina’s work manifests through her making process, whether it’s utilising found or expired paper stocks, experimenting in the darkroom, facilitating chemigrams, or creating pinhole cameras (and placing them covertly in public).
-Found material is often her starting point, and can range from objects, X-rays, 16mm film, specimens, food and packaging, to discarded photographic materials and negatives found at commercial photographic labs in London.
+Katrina questions how the representation of photography can shift in material transformation.
+By playing with the surfaces and chemistry of photographic materials, she investigates what images can mean simultaneously as matter and as document.
+Found material is often her starting point, and can range from objects, x-rays, 16mm film, specimens, food and packaging, to discarded photographic materials and negatives found at commercial photographic labs in London.

-Along with her practice-based research, Katrina is a Project Manager of the London
+Along with her practice-based research, Katrina is a Project Manager of the London Alternative Photography Collective, and Co-Founder of the Project space Equivalentbehaviour in North London.

 CV